njmmatthieu/open-targets/README.md

 1-2 hours.

 **Key Features:**
+- **Includes a comprehensive knowledge graph definition designed to cover all data provided by the Open Targets Platform.** See [Reference Knowledge Graph](#reference-knowledge-graph) for details.
 - Declarative syntax for graph schema construction
 - Powered by [duckdb](https://duckdb.org/) for fast and memory-efficient processing
 - True streaming from datasets to BioCypher with minimal intermediate memory usage